microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

      // cbi  0x0b, 2 ; 11
 ```

-*In more complicated cases, there are several lines of assembly.
+*In more complicated cases, there are several lines of assembly.*

 Pasting the disassembly into the code helped me check that the
 compiler was still using the right instructions after a code
-change.*
+change.
+This is how I determined the correct steps to make
+`inline` actually inline the code.

-## Example of conventional C yielding inefficient assembly
+## Conventional C yields inefficient assembly

+*The simplest example is the bit manipulation functions discussed
+below.
+The same reasoning applies to all the `lib` code.*

 The [ReadWriteBits](ReadWriteBits_8h_source.html) library defines
 bit manipulation functions (for readability and testability).
 In